Best places to live in Portugal for US expats (2026): cities, costs, taxes

 Best cities to live in Portugal (2026)

-For every location, you’ll see a concise, direct answer, best-for summary, cost range (inclusive of rent in Portugal), key pros, trade-offs, and situations to avoid, making it easy to shortlist two or three places.
+Below are the best places to live in Portugal as an expat in 2026, broken down by who they suit best.
+For every location, you'll see a direct answer, best-for summary, cost range inclusive of rent in Portugal, key pros, trade-offs, and situations to avoid.

 Lisbon – best for jobs and big-city expat life